 - Digestive tracts adapted for rapid processing of large amounts of high-energy,

 But it's in their breathing and heat-regulating systems that birds are most

 surprisingly and radically different from us.

-- Bird flight muscles demand huge amounts of oxygen to fuel powered flight.
+- Bird flight muscles may demand large amounts of oxygen to fuel powered flight.

-- This muscular exertion generates tremendous amounts of internal waste heat
+- This muscular exertion can generate large amounts of internal waste heat that

 - Birds meet these related needs using a combination of lungs and air sacs, a

 system possessed by no other group of living animals.

 - When we mammals inhale air enters our lungs and oxygen and carbon dioxide

 are exchanged in tiny dead-end sacs.
 Then the used air is exhaled back out the